nub-rin/stockly/README.md

 # Stockly

-Project - 2 | Stockly | Mobile Application using Flutter
+Project - 2 | Stockly | Mobile Application using Flutter with machine learning and concepts of Human computer Interaction